Emojiland: Off-Broadway

 After its success as part of the New York Musical Theatre Festival, the show premiered Off-Broadway on January 19, 2020, at The Duke on 42nd Street.

 It starred Lesli Margherita as Princess, Josh Lamon as Prince, George Abud as Nerd Face, Laura Schein as Smiling Face with Smiling Eyes aka Smize, Lucas Steele as Skull, and Ann Harada as Pile of Poo.

-The production was directed by Thomas Caruso, and choreographed by Kenny Ingram, with musical direction by Lena Gabrielle.
+The production was directed by Thomas Caruso and choreographed by Kenny Ingram, with musical direction by Lena Gabrielle.
 It featured scenic design by David Goldstein, costume and make-up design by Vanessa Leuck, lighting design by Jamie Roderick, sound design by Ken Goodwin, hair and wig design by Bobbie Zlotnik, and projection design by Lisa Renkel and Possible Productions.

 The musical was a Critic's Pick from The New York Times and played a total of 11 Previews and 59 Performances before the COVID-19 shutdown.

 In May 2022, the show announced a non-union national tour beginning in June 2022, but was subsequently cancelled after its first stop in Columbus, Ohio.
+Though it ended early, the tour production was captured live in Columbus with plans for it to be released, though no more news has been heard as of August 2024.